 - 1 tablespoon Bob's Red Mill Egg Replacer mixed with 2 tbsp water

 - 1 ½ cup gluten free flour blend

 - 4 1.55 ounce milk chocolate bars

-- In a stand mixer using the paddle attachment, cream the butter with the brown sugar until combined.
-Add the egg replacer and honey and continue to beat.
+- Using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with the brown sugar until combined.
+Add the honey and egg replacer and continue to beat.

 - Remove from broiler and allow to cool completely before slicing into bars.

 - Feel free to experiment with different flavors of marshmallows.
-The one I would recommend for this recipe is Cinnamon Churro.
+The one I used for this recipe is Cinnamon Churro.

 Did you make my s’mores bars?
 Tag me on Instagram @justastastyblog and #justastastyblog.